VijetaPriya47/workshop_booking/README.md

 - Go to admin panel → Groups
 - Create a group called "instructor" with appropriate permissions
 - Assign instructor role to users as needed
+- Register yourself and tick your email as verified in the profiles tab

 ---